-SAS is probably the most commonly used tool in analytics industry.
+SAS is still aming the most commonly used tools in the data science industry.
 While people might have different opinions about its sustainability and features compared to other tools like R and Python – two things are for sure:

 - Ease of learning and awesome support – Among all the tools I know, SAS would probably qualify as the easiest to learn.
 The language is easy and can be picked up quickly even by novices.